Branch Rickey: Breaking the color barrier

-Rickey's most memorable act with the Dodgers involved signing Jackie Robinson, thus breaking baseball's color barrier, which had been an unwritten rule since the 1880s.
-This policy had continued under a succession of baseball leaders, including Landis, who was openly opposed to integrating Major League Baseball for what he regarded as legitimate reasons.
-Landis died in 1944, but Rickey had already set the process in motion, having sought (and gained) approval from the Dodgers Board of Directors in 1943 to begin the search for "the right man."
+Rickey's most memorable act with the Dodgers was signing Jackie Robinson, thus breaking baseball's color barrier, which had been an unwritten rule since the 1880s.

+This policy had continued under a succession of baseball leaders, including Landis, who openly opposed integrating Major League Baseball.

+Landis died in 1944, but Rickey had already set the process in motion, having sought (and gained) the Dodgers Board of Directors' approval in 1943 to begin the search for "the right man".

 In early 1945, Rickey was anticipating the integration of black players into Major League Baseball.

-Rickey, along with Gus Greenlee who was the owner of the original Pittsburgh Crawfords, created the United States League (USL) as a method to scout black players specifically to break the color line.
-It is unclear if the league actually played the 1945 season or if it was only used as a pretense for integration.
-Around this time, Rickey held tryouts of black players, under the cover story of forming a new team in the USL called the "Brooklyn Brown Dodgers."
-The Dodgers were, in fact, looking for the right man to break the color line.
+Along with Gus Greenlee, the owner of the original Pittsburgh Crawfords, Rickey created the United States League (USL) as a method to scout black players, specifically to break the color line.

+It is unclear whether the league actually played the 1945 season or was only used as a pretext for integration.
+Around this time, Rickey held tryouts of black players, saying he was forming a new USL team, the "Brooklyn Brown Dodgers".

+In fact, the Dodgers were looking for the right man to break the color line.

-On August 28, 1945, Rickey signed Robinson, who never played in the USL, to a minor league contract.
+On August 28, 1945, Rickey signed Robinson, who never played in the USL, to a minor-league contract.

 Robinson had been playing in the Negro leagues for the Kansas City Monarchs.

 On October 23, 1945, it was announced that Robinson would join the Montreal Royals, the Dodgers' International League affiliate, for the 1946 season.

-He would end up as the league's batting champion, and led the Royals to a dominant league championship.
+He became the league batting champion and led the Royals to a dominant league championship.

-There was no statute officially banning blacks from baseball, only a universally recognized unwritten rule which no club owner was prepared to break that was perpetuated by culturally entrenched racism and a desire by club owners to be perceived as representing the values and beliefs of everyday American white men.
-The service of black Americans in the Second World War, and the celebrated pre-war achievements of black athletes in American sports, such as Joe Louis in boxing and Jesse Owens in track, helped pave the way for the cultural shift necessary to break the barrier.
+There was no statute officially banning blacks from baseball, only a universally recognized unwritten rule that no club owner was prepared to break, perpetuated by culturally entrenched racism and club owners' desire to be perceived as representing the values and beliefs of everyday American white men.

+Black Americans' service in World War II and their celebrated prewar achievements in American sports, such as those of Joe Louis in boxing and Jesse Owens in track, helped pave the way for the cultural shift necessary to break the barrier.